 The Pomodoro technique uses the timeboxing concept to help one become more productive.

 It lets you divide your time in chunks of fixed length.
-Once this period is over, you can choose to take a break (again of a pre-decided time frames)
+Once this period is over, you can choose to take a break (again of pre-decided time frames)

 There’s a timer that sets off once your break is over.